DarthFennec/highlight-indent-guides/README.md

 ------------

 To install from [Melpa](http://melpa.org/#/getting-started), use <kbd>M-x
 package-install RET highlight-indent-guides RET</kbd>.

+To install from [GNU Guix](https://guix.gnu.org/), run `guix install emacs-highlight-indent-guides`.

  Otherwise, download `highlight-indent-guides.el` and put it in your load path.

 Usage
 -----